LuisBiss/Image-Processing---Moving-Locomotive-/README.md

-# Image-Processing---Moving-Locomotive-
+# Image-Processing - Moving Locomotive
-Project where i use WPF to render a simple 2D moving locomotive
+Project where i use WPF to render a simple 2D moving locomotive via XAML